 - This is a safe environment but please know where your children are going when exploring the estate.

-- Only those staying in Clearwater and Howells Mere houses have access to the spa – please ensure you collect your passes from your property and sign in at reception on each visit.
+- All properties booked through Habitat Escapes have the use of spa facilities free of charge.
 Please take care not to allow other people into the spa.
 Please leave the spa cards in the property when you depart.
 Failure to do so will result in a £25 charge per card.

 - Please note the safety rules in the pools, saunas and play areas.
 Children must be accompanied by an adult at all times.

 - Please be considerate to others in the spa changing rooms, which can get crowded.

 - Potential for loss of deposit for damage/noise/nuisance/breach of estate rules if you do not comply with the reasonable instructions of estate staff.

 - Potential for ‘eviction’ if there is a serious or repeated breach of rules.

 - Treat all estate staff with respect – be aware that the warden has the power to evict for breach of rules.

 - You should not exceed maximum overnight occupancy as identified in your contract with the owner/agency.